 What is Silent Ischemia?

 What is silent ischemia and how does it relate to heart disease?
-Ischemia itself is a condition known for the restriction of flow to a particular part of the body.
+Ischemia itself is a condition known for the restriction of blood flow to a particular part of the body.
 In the case of chronic ischemic heart disease, blood flow is restricted to the heart muscle.
 Chronic ischemic heart disease is the name given to overall heart problems that is caused by a narrowing of the heart’s arteries.
 Ischemia can cause chest pain and the same discomfort related to angina.

 What is silent ischemia?
 Reports have indicated that over three million Americans experience ischemic episodes with no symptoms.
 These people experience episodes without pain and as a result experience a heart attack with no warning.
 Most people ask what is silent ischemia and the answer is very straight forward.
 There is no pain or symptoms related to this condition.